MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ### grug is stupidly easy to set up

-The game developer only needs to drop `grug.c` into their existing project, which is a roughly 7500 line long file, and `grug.h`, which is under 100 lines long.
+The game developer only needs to drop `grug.c` into their existing project, which is a 10k line long file, and `grug.h`, which is just over 100 lines long.

 `grug.c` contains an entire compiler and linker, currently capable of outputting 64-bit ELF shared objects (which only runs on Linux), containing x86-64 instructions (which won't run on ARM CPUs).